 And the boy meddled.
 That was the real sticking point.
 Albus Dumbledore does not appreciate meddlers.

 Which left Snape.
+Who was another meddler.
 Assuring his silence was absolutely crucial.

-Well, we now have every reason to suspect that under Albus Dumbledore (Mach II, as per DHs) that whole issue was probably handled with the maximum degree of pressure and injustice.
+Well, we now have every reason to suspect that under Albus Dumbledore (Mark II, as per DHs) that the whole issue was probably handled with the maximum degree of pressure and injustice.